 There are a range of things you may need to buy once you land in Canada.
 It could be new clothes for the cold weather or new furniture for your place.
 Set yourself a budget that includes all the things you think you'll need once you arrive as well as your visa, tuition fees, flights and accommodation.

-Renting an apartment varies by city, but it could cost you around CAD800-3,000 a month1.
+While renting an apartment varies, EduCanada.ca, the official Government of Canada website for study in Canada, states it could cost you up to CAD3,000 in larger cities.
 It's recommended that you set aside about 25% of your budget for accommodation.
 As for your wardrobe?
 Secondhand clothes are not only sustainable but they're also considered hip in Canada.
-According to survey by Kijiji, "Canada's #1 local classifieds", 85 per cent of Canadians bought or sold secondhand goods.2 You can not only budget while settling in, you'll probably have fun doing it, too.
+According to survey by Kijiji, "Canada's #1 local classifieds", 85 per cent of Canadians bought or sold secondhand goods1.
+You can not only budget while settling in, you'll probably have fun doing it, too.

 Now you've got your budget, set yourself a savings goal.
 Do you think you'll be able to save enough before you leave?
 If it's looking tight you may be able to cut back on your current spending or on some of the potential costs when you move.